Ismailpb/CI-CD-with-Jenkins/README.md

 mv packer /usr/bin/

 ```
-Once the ansible installatio completed, we can now install git and Jenkins on the deployment server.
+Once the ansible installation completed, we can now install git and Jenkins on the deployment server.
 Please note that the entire installation is done on the deployment server

 ```
 amazon-linux-extras install epel -y